besmera/CSCI243/README.md

 ## Syntax Highlighting

-Run `ls` for the listing files command on linux
+Run `ls` for the listing files command on Linux

 Code can look like this: